Frequently Asked Questions About DACA

 What kind of documentation do I need in order to prove I have continuously resided in the United States?
 What if I am unable to get a letter from my employer?

-You will need documentation that you lived in the United States on or before June 15, 2007 and continuously until June 15, 2012.
+You will need documentation that you lived in the United States on or before June 15, 2010 and continuously since that date.
 In general, the more “official” the document, the stronger proof it is for USCIS.
 Compiling such documents might prove easier for younger applicants.
-For example, if you were still in primary or secondary school in 2007, you will want to submit a letter from your school on official letterhead stating your dates of attendance; or report cards, certificates, or diplomas from that time.
+For example, if you were still in primary or secondary school in 2010, you will want to submit a letter from your school on official letterhead stating your dates of attendance; or report cards, certificates, or diplomas from that time.

 Older applicants might run into a bit of trouble, as employers can be wary of providing an official letter stating that someone worked for them without authorization.
 But you are looking to prove “presence” in the United States, not “employment.”
 Tax records, pay stubs, bank account statements with dated transactions, insurance policies, vehicle registrations, signed leases, and utility bills are all excellent documentation of your time in the United States.